It is a mistake to look too far ahead. Only one link in the chain of destiny can be handled at a time.

 – Winston Churchill

-Earlier when discussing how to engage and lead people with respect, I described the coaching kata.
-The key is to focus on a target condition, and the next step to get there, running what are effectively experiments in a PDCA cycle.
-A similar method can be used with improvement projects, the improvement kata.
+Earlier, when discussing how to engage and lead people with respect, I described the coaching kata, a process that helps managers teach employees to approach performance improvement scientifically.
+The key is to help workers focus on a target condition and the steps to get there, by running what are effectively experiments in a PDCA cycle.
+This approach, known as improvement kata, teaches workers to adapt to changing conditions and to overcome unforeseen obstacles when trying to reach the target condition.

-As with coaching kata, the first step is to set a target condition.
-The target condition is different than a goal in that it is the ultimate condition, what has to occur for the process to be successful.
-For example, if the customer demand is one unit each day, then that is the target condition.
-Not a goal that may be a great improvement, but still does not achieve what the customer demands.
-As always you must also know what the current state is, the actual condition.
+As with coaching kata, the first step of improvement kata is to set a target condition.
+The target condition is different than a goal in that it is the ultimate condition, i.e., what has to occur for the process to be successful.
+For example, if the customer demand is ten units each day, then that is the target condition.
+A goal—to produce six units, for example—may be a great improvement, but it might not achieve what the customer needs.

 Note how different the kata method is from traditional improvement projects.
-The end point is the ultimate target condition, not a goal.
-All steps between the actual condition and the end point are not defined.
-Instead of a detailed action plan, just the next step is acted on.
-This can turn traditional project planning on its head, but the rapid experiments creates ongoing forward movement and, perhaps most importantly, lots of new knowledge.
+Traditional improvement projects create a detailed action plan, with every step of the march toward the goal mapped out.
+With improvement kata, the end point is the ultimate target condition and instead of worrying about all the steps of the plan, only the next obstacle is acted on.
+This can turn traditional project planning on its head, but the rapid experiments create ongoing forward movement and, perhaps most importantly, lots of new knowledge.